 For some, the slipper-like fit and soft midsole may be too much.
 The shape is an acquired taste and can cause some discomfort at first.
 These shoes are designed for high-performance rock climbing, and the lack of versatility can be a bit limiting.
 Keep that in mind when considering the Solution Comp.

 The incredibly comfortable La Sportiva Skwama is one of our favorite shoes and our go-to for most of our projects, from steep, overhanging pocketed lines to technical, crimpy faces.
 The Skwama is confidence-inspiring on the smallest smears and the greasiest limestone footholds.
-We've climbed in these shoes on technical sandstone boulders in Fontainbleau and on steep tufa lines in Southern France.
-We also wear the Skwama bouldering in the Buttermilks and in Yosemite.
+We've climbed in these shoes on technical sandstone boulders in Fontainbleau and on steep tufa lines in southern France.
+With so much sticky rubber on the toe box, we also found the Skwama to excel on thin cracks and corners.
 It's an incredibly versatile shoe, and we almost always throw the Skwama in our bag, no matter where we're headed.

 The Skwama is a great all-around shoe with few performance weaknesses.
 However, take note that the material stretches out quickly, which is a bit disappointing for such a pricey shoe.
+It's better to size down when purchasing these shoes and prepare for a painful break-in process.
 Still, we love this shoe and are thrilled to have the Skwama accompany us on all our climbing adventures.

 Laces and leather uppers could have durability issues

-Our only real gripe with the Maestro is its exorbitant price tag.
-These are expensive, and for a seemingly delicate shoe that's bound to get beat up in wide cracks and long days on the wall, it can be hard to wrap one's head around paying so much.
-Durability could be an issue if you tend to be hard on your shoes.
-Regardless, we loved the Maestro for crack and multi-pitch climbing.
+Our only real gripe with the Katana Lace is its price tag.
+These are expensive and it can be hard to wrap one's head around paying so much.
+Durability can also be an issue with the repeated abuse of crack climbing on the leather uppers and toe box.
+Regardless, we loved the Katana Lace for crack and multi-pitch climbing on pretty much any style.

 Analysis and Test Results